-With Ko Samui’s beautiful beaches and generally calm waters, trying out some sort of water activity is a must.
-Aside from snorkelling, diving and boating, Ko Samui offers opportunities to try plenty of other water sports, including kayaking, kite-surfing, stand-up paddling, windsurfing, surfing (a little!) and jetski-ing.
-Here’s a round up of how and where to check them out.
+With Ko Samui’s beautiful beaches and generally calm waters, there is a lot more to do than just lay on the beach.
+Samui offers opportunities to try kayaking, kiteboarding, stand-up paddling, jetski-ing and sailing (among other water sports) and here’s a round up of how and where to check them out.